quocanh261997/WebProxy/README.md

 ## Testing
 * The code can go through every case that the project requires, except the bad content file, since it cannot decode the data and cannot do a check for bad keywords to block it.
+* We have tested with these following pages.
+- http://www.nick.com/spongebob-squarepants/ which has bad keywords ("spongebob") in the URL, so the proxy blocks requests for undesirable URL and redirect to the error page.
+- http://www.songfacts.com/detail.php?id=467 which has inappropriate content bytes within a Web page, so the proxy detected before it is returned to the user and redirect to the error page.
+* The proxy works with Chrome, Firefox, Safari, and other major browsers.